markhull/markhull.github.io/_posts/2017-12-21-Divergent.md

 I suppose the morals of this story must be:

-1. be careful of who you call naïve;
+1. be careful of whom you call naïve;
 2. don't believe everything you read; and
 3. benchmark that problematic code, because Your Mileage May Vary.